 Difference Between Chapter 7 vs Chapter 11

 The following article provides an outline for Chapter 7 vs Chapter 11.
-If any business/person is thinking to file bankruptcy, this is not an easy task/decision to be made.
-There is a lot of complications involved, and one has to decide which chapter of bankruptcy to choose to file the bankruptcy.
+If any business/person is thinking of filing for bankruptcy, this is not an easy task/decision.
+There are many complications, but one has to decide which bankruptcy chapter to file.
 Chapter 7 of bankruptcy is also known as liquidation bankruptcy or straight bankruptcy.
-Under this chapter, the debtors can surrender assets and can quickly eliminate their unsecured debts like personal loans, etc., which have no collateral.
+Under this chapter, the debtors can surrender assets and quickly eliminate unsecured debts like personal loans, etc., which have no collateral.

 Key Differences Between Chapter 7 vs Chapter 11

-Although these two chapters provide in filing bankruptcy, there are various differences which are listed below:
+Although these two chapters provide in filing bankruptcy, there are differences which are as follows:

-- Chapter 7 is the final step of any business, and if bankruptcy is filed under this section, the business operations will no longer exist.
-This is not the case with Chapter 11 filling, as this filling basically helps in restructuring the debt and allows businesses to continue their operations.
+- Chapter 7 is the final step of any business.
+The business operations will no longer exist under this section.
+It is not the case with Chapter 11 filling, as this filling helps restructure the debt and allows businesses to continue their operations.

-- The company is basically disposing of debts they have by liquidating the assets so that the creditors are paid.
-But, on the other hand, Chapter 11 basically keeps the hope alive that business will do come back in the future.
+- The company is disposing of its debts by liquidating the assets to pay the creditors.
+But, on the other hand, Chapter 11 keeps the hope alive that business will come back in the future.

-- Under both the chapter, a trustee is appointed but has a different role to play.
-In chapter 7, the business will seize its operation, and the trustee will sell the assets to pay back the creditors.
-In chapter 11, the trustee will only oversee the operation of the business and debt restructuring.
+- Under both the chapter, a trustee has a different role to play.
+In Chapter 7, the business will seize its operation, and the trustee will sell the assets to repay the creditors.
+In Chapter 11, the trustee will only oversee the operation of the business and debt restructuring.

-- There is no need for an attorney for filing bankruptcy under chapter 7 but filling under chapter 11 is a complex process and needs a greater amount of knowledge.
+- There is no need for an attorney to file bankruptcy under Chapter 7, but filling under Chapter 11 is a complex process requiring more knowledge.

 Chapter 7 vs Chapter 11 Comparison Table

-Let’s look at the top 7 comparison between Chapter 7 vs Chapter 11:
+Let’s look at the top 7 comparisons between them:

 Chapter 7 |